Naworth Castle: Castle and gardens

+The figures are unique survivors of English heraldic woodwork which conceal a coded history of the Dacre family (including their elopements) and are regarded as fine examples of a lost world of English medieval and Tudor heraldic carving.
+The beasts became more famous in the 19th century through the production of prints, appealing strongly to Victorian fantasies of medieval romance.
+They are said to have been the inspiration for John Tenniel's illustrations for Alice's Adventures in Wonderland.

-It is likely that the 18th-century walled garden lies within the boundaries of the original moat.
+It is likely that the castle's 18th-century walled garden lies within the boundaries of the original moat.
 In June 1568, when Mary, Queen of Scots was at Carlisle Castle, it was mentioned that "Naward Castle is moated about, and much stronger for her detention".
 Although Naworth was "strong, and fit" for Mary, there was no store of wine and beer at the castle.

-Further additions were made in 1602 for Lord William Howard.
-He purchased back the Dacre family estate from King James and took up residence with his children and grandchildren at Naworth Castle.
-He restored the castle, improved the estate and established order in that part of the country.
-He had a large family of children, of whom Philip, his heir, was the grandfather of Charles Howard, 1st Earl of Carlisle, and his younger son Francis was the ancestor of the Howards of Corby.
+Further additions were made in the early 17th century for Lord William Howard when he took up residence with his children and grandchildren at Naworth.
+His heir, Philip, was the grandfather of Charles Howard, 1st Earl of Carlisle, and his younger son Francis was the ancestor of the Howards of Corby.